 Under the best of circumstances, emails and text lend themselves to being misinterpreted.
 We’re predisposed to be on the lookout for threats.
 It’s part of what allowed our ancestors to survive.
 It’s evolutionary.
-Under the cloud of COVID-19, we’re even more on edge, not just more sensitive to threats but more sensitive in general.
 Communication in the workplace is essential to our productivity.
-So, while most of us are working from home and relying more than ever on digital forms of communication, it would be wise to pay close attention to how we say what we are saying.
+So, while more of us are working from home and relying more than ever on digital forms of communication, it would be wise to pay close attention to how we say what we are saying.

 The SCARF model was created by David Rock and is supported by the research of several psychologists.
 Based on the simple truth that we all move toward rewards and away from threats, this model represents the five social domains that are known to cause a threat response in people.
 It’s important to note that these responses are biological, knee-jerk reactions.
 We don’t control them.
 Our bodies react to all threats the same way.
 As humans have evolved, so have the things that cause us to feel threatened.

 Thankfully, we no longer have to worry about outrunning wild animals.
 But threats still exist, and they come in various forms.
 At work, it could come in the form of not being invited to a specific meeting or getting an upsetting email from your boss.
 Your brain has an evolutionary response to a threat that’s designed to keep you safe.
 While the cause of the threat may have changed over the years, your threat response has not.
 Your neurology can’t differentiate between the wild animal or the email, it just knows there is a threat.
 So, it instinctively kicks into gear.
 Your rational brain may step-in after awhile, but not before your threat response has sounded all the alarm bells first.